nellfs/nellfs-blog/content/posts/typescript-go-port.md

 draft = true
 +++

-## Why the New TypeScript Compiler Is a Go Port, Not a 'X' Language Rewrite
-## A simple and direct explanation

 On March 11th, 2025, Anders Hejlsberg announced that the new TypeScript compiler would be **ported to Go**.
 The work had already started; the announcement just made it public.